Diffusion pump: Oil diffusion pumps

 1e-10 to 1e-2 mbar.
 They are driven only by convection and thus have a very low energy efficiency.

 One major disadvantage of diffusion pumps is the tendency to backstream oil into the vacuum chamber.
 This oil can contaminate surfaces inside the chamber or upon contact with hot filaments or electrical discharges may result in carbonaceous or siliceous deposits.
 Due to backstreaming, oil diffusion pumps are not suitable for use with highly sensitive analytical equipment or other applications which require an extremely clean vacuum environment, but mercury diffusion pumps may be in the case of ultra high vacuum chambers used for metal deposition.
 Often cold traps and baffles are used to minimize backstreaming, although this results in some loss of pumping speed.

 The oil of a diffusion pump cannot be exposed to the atmosphere when hot.
 If this occurs, the oil will oxidise and has to be replaced.
 If a fire occurs, the smoke and residue may contaminate other parts of the system.

 Oil types

-Silicon oils
+Silicone oils

 The most common silicone oils used in diffusion pumps are trisiloxanes, which contain the chemical group Si-O-Si-O-Si, to which various phenyl groups or methyl groups are attached.
 These are available as the so-called 702 and 703 blends, which were formerly manufactured by Dow Corning.
 These can be further separated into 704 and 705 oils, which are made up of the isomers of tetraphenyl tetramethyl trisiloxane and pentaphenyl trimethyl trisiloxane respectively.